renovatebot/renovate/lib/modules/datasource/endoflife-date/readme.md

 }
 ```

-With this configuration, renovate will parse all `*.tfvars` files in the repository.
+With this configuration, Renovate will parse all `*.tfvars` files in the repository.
 It will then update variables that end with `_version` and have the `# renovate: datasource=endoflife-date depName=dependency-name versioning=versioning` comment set in the line above when any new versions are available.

 For `amazon-eks`, the defined `packageRule` above will also strip the `-eks-${eks-release-version}` suffix to only set the Kubernetes minor version.